rumpkernel/buildrump.sh/README.md

 =========================

-- Place your buildtools in a separate directory, e.g. `$HOME/rumptools` using `./buildrump.sh -T $HOME/rumptools tools`.
+- Place your buildtools in a separate directory, e.g. `$HOME/rumptools` using `./buildrump.sh -T $HOME/rumptools fullbuild`.
 Put that directory in `$PATH`.
 You can now do fast build iteration for kernel components by going to the appropriate directory and running `rumpmake dependall && rumpmake install`.